 By almost any measure Harvey has been one of the most outstanding directors ever of a major astrophysical observatory.
 He was director of Chandra for longer than any other director of a world-class telescope.
 In fact, he became director of Chandra in 1991, 8 years before it was renamed from AXAF (Advanced X-ray Astrophysics Facility) to Chandra upon its successful launch in 1999.Full Story

 Take Chandra anywhere!
 Just download Chandra Podcasts to your portable MP3 player and go.
-Now playing: X-ray Vision Reveals the Insides of Stars
+Now playing: A Tour of M82X-2

 Cepheus B: A cloud of molecular hydrogen in the Milky Way about 2,400 light years from Earth.
 Download Desktop.